BlazOrazem/vat-calculator/README.md

 # VAT Calculator

 Calculate VAT value based on your amount.

-You can add or subtract VAT.
+# Options

+* Set custom VAT value percentage
+* Add VAT to amount
+* Subtract VAT from amount
+* Choose decimal places for the result